 A STA maintains one or more duplicate detection caches.
 An MLD maintains one or more duplicate detection caches.
 Table 10-6 (Receiver caches) defines the conditions under which a duplication detection cache is supported and the rules followed by the receiver for the cache.
 When a Data, Management or Extension frame is received, a record of that frame is inserted in an appropriate cache.
 That record is identified by a sequence number and possibly other information from the MAC control fields of the frame.
 When a Data, Management or Extension frame is received in which the Retry subfield of the Frame Control field is equal to 1, the appropriate cache, if any, is searched for a matching frame.
 In DMG, when a group addressed frame is received the appropriate cache is searched for a matching frame.
 When a PV1 Data frame or PV1 Management frame is received, the appropriate cache is searched for a matching frame, regardless of the presence of the Retry subfield of the Frame Control field.
 If the search is successful, the frame is considered to be a duplicate.
 Duplicate frames are discarded.

 Change the third paragraph as follows: A receiving STA shall implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Mandatory.
 An MLD shall implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Mandatory.
-All STAs affiliated with an MLD shall implement MRC1 instead of RC2 in Table 10-6 (Receiver caches) to discard duplicate individually addressed QoS Data frames belonging to a TID without BA negotiation that are delivered from the associated MLD.
-A receiving STA should implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Recommended.
+All STAs affiliated with an MLD shall implement MLD RC1 instead of RC2 in Table 10-6 (Receiver caches) to assist the MLD in discarding duplicate individually addressed QoS Data frames belonging to a TID without BA negotiation that are delivered from the STAs affiliated with the associated MLD.(#2558) All STAs affiliated with an MLD shall implement MLD RC2 instead of RC1 in Table 10-6 (Receiver caches) to assist the MLD to discard duplicate individually addressed management frame (except sounding feedback, probe response, LMR and FTM) that are delivered from the STAs affiliated with the associated MLD.(#2496) A receiving STA should implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Recommended.
 A receiving STA may implement the applicable receiver requirements defined in Table 10-6 (Receiver caches) with Status indicated as Optional.
 Applicability is defined by the Applies to column.
 The Status column indicates the level of support that is required if the Applies to column matches the received frame.
 The Multiplicity / Cache size column indicates the indexes that identify a cache entry and the number of entries that shall be supported.
 The Receiver requirements column identifies requirements for the operation of this cache.
 The referenced requirements are defined at the end of the table.
 The requirements relate to caching information that identifies a cache entry and discarding duplicate MPDUs.

-Insert a new row and a new footnote after RR6 to Table 10-6 (Receiver caches):
+Modify RC1, RC2 and Insert a new row and a new footnote after RR6 to Table 10-6 (Receiver caches):

 Table 10-6—Receiver caches